wvlet/wvlet/website/docs/intro.md

 ![semantic-order](./img/sql-semantic-order.png)
 </center>

-For overcoming this shortcoming of SQL, wvlet start from a table scan statement `from ...`, and the result can be streamlined to the next processing operators like `where`, `group by`, `select`, etc., as if passing table values through [a pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to the next operator:
+For overcoming this shortcoming of SQL, wvlet start from a table scan statement `from ...`, and the result can be streamlined to the next processing operators like `where`, `group by`, `select`, etc., as if passing table values through [a UNIX pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to the next operator:

 ```sql
 from (table)